 According to eMarketer.com, 2017 saw mobile web traffic overtake desktop traffic in the UK.

-They predict that by 2019, adults in the UK will spend over two hours each day on their smartphones.
+They predicted that this year, adults in the UK will spend over two hours each day on their smartphones.
 The below chart shows the development of mobile v desktop over the last few years.